Calais - Folkestone

 Ferries to England

-The earliest Calais Folkestone ferry sailings typically depart Calais at around 00:16.
-The last ferry usually departs at 23:56.
+The first Calais Folkestone ferry typically departs from Calais at around 00:16.
+The last ferry usually departs at 23:59.

-Calais Folkestone Ferry sail durations on this ferry route can take around 35m.
-The fastest sailings are approximately 35m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+The Calais Folkestone ferry trip can take around 35 minutes.
+The fastest sailings are approximately 35 minutes.
+Sailing times can vary between ferry operators and can be impacted by weather conditions.

 The distance between Calais to Folkestone is approximately 51.4 miles (82.7km) or 44.7 nautical miles.

-Pets are allowed on ferries travelling from Calais to Folkestone with Eurotunnel.
+Pets are allowed on ferries travelling from Calais to Folkestone with LeShuttle (Eurotunnel).
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.